The Quoted Company Alliance (QCA) Code

 All of the Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and will continue to seek re-election at least once every three years.

 The Board is responsible to the shareholders for the proper management of the Company and meets at least four times a year to set the overall direction and strategy of the Company, to review operational and financial performance.
 All key operational decisions are subject to Board approval.

-The non-executive Director receives his fees in the form of a basic cash emolument.
+The non-executive Director receive their fees in the form of a basic cash emolument.
 The current remuneration structure for the Board’s non-executive Directors is deemed to be proportionate.

 6. Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The Board considers that all of the non-executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities, and bring considerable experience in the operational and financial development of biopharma investment companies.